brainboxdotcc/sporks/README.md

 # Sporks, the backchatting, learning, scriptable discord bot
-This github project contains the source code for the Discord enhancements for Sporks, the infobot/botnix bot, written in C++ using the aegis.cpp library.
+This github project contains the source code for Sporks, the learning, scriptable Discord chat bot, written in C++ using the aegis.cpp library.
-Remember you can still find my original botnix version of Sporks on IRC at irc.chatspike.net!
+Remember you can still find my original perl/botnix version of Sporks on IRC at irc.chatspike.net!

 ## Project and System status